Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 Make easy angel carolers by following the instructions found at That Artist Woman.
 This is a great craft project for seniors for making tree ornaments or centerpieces.

 So easy to make and so very attractive.
-Make a centerpiece for your fall table by going to Serial Access Mom for the tutorial to make this pumpkin.
+Make a centerpiece for your fall table by going to Instrupix for the tutorial to make this pumpkin.

 Making a dream catcher is super easy when using a doily.
 A very pretty project with directions found at Bellamumma.

 Give your Halloween visitors a cute little gift.
-These treat bags will be so appreciated.
-Go to Old Time Pottery for the tutorial.
+These Halloween treat bags will be so appreciated.

 I love this project using coloring pages, which are included with the instructions at 100 Directions.

 Think of all the ways to use these little snowmen: tree ornament, necklace, refrigerator magnet and lapel pin.
+My favorite flame less tealights have a cool white flame and an on/off switch.
 Find the directions for making the snowmen at Onelittleproject, and then follow your imagination.

 © 2013 Loraine Brummer